 We will show up to three announcements on the top your homepage with a link to read the rest of them.
 Here is example what this would look like:

 Broadcasting to Your Page

 You can configure Creator home page to receive live broadcast.
-This can enabled on the settings page of your admin panel (Admin->Edit Creator Settings).
+This can be enabled on the settings page of your admin panel (Admin->Edit Creator Settings).
 This option is near the bottom with the section title broadcast settings.
-By default this feature is disable, and you need to check to enable it.
+By default this feature is disabled.

 NOTE: We currently only show a single broadcast on the publisher page chosen based on the highest viewership of the available broadcasts.

 These pages are similar in their setup to a developer or publisher page, except that they will pull their names from the franchise field.
 The franchise field is a recent addition to your store page setting.
 You can update the franchise fields for your games by going to https://partner.steamgames.com/apps/landing/<app

 id> and choosing Edit Store Page->Basic Info tab.
 The franchise information needs only to be entered in the primary game, any DLC will automatically inherit their parent apps franchises.